wagtail-nest/wagtail-bakery/README.md

 1. Update the version number in `setup.py` following [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
 1. Update `CHANGELOG.md`.
 1. On GitHub, create a pull request and squash merge it.
-1. Checkout and pull the `master` branch locally.
+1. Checkout and pull the `main` branch locally.
 1. (Optional) If you need to verify anything, use `make publish-test` to upload to https://test.pypi.org and enter your PyPi *test* credentials as needed.
 1. Use `make publish` and enter your PyPi credentials as needed.
 1. On GitHub, create a release and a tag for the new version.